smol-ai/ainews-web-2025/src/content/issues/24-01-03-ainews-132024-rip-coqui.md

 date: '2024-01-04T06:56:46.257833Z'
 original_slug: ainews-132024-rip-coqui
 description: >-
-  Meta has been tuning its AI models and prompts, while Coqui, an open source text-to-speech company from Mozilla's ML group, shut down.
-The HuggingFace community discussed model performance claims, token sharing, web crawling, and building transformers from scratch, along with datasets for image classification.
+  **Coqui**, a prominent open source text-to-speech project from the Mozilla ML group, officially shut down.
+Discussions in the **HuggingFace** Discord highlighted skepticism about the claimed `3X faster` speed of **sdxl**, attributing improvements more to techniques like `torch.compile` and removal of `fp16` and `attention` rather than **diffusers 0.25** features.
+Users confirmed that a *HuggingFace user token* can be used across multiple machines, though distinct tokens are recommended for safety.
+The **Learning Loss Minimization (LLM) Leaderboard** briefly experienced issues but was later confirmed operational.
+A Kaggle notebook was shared demonstrating how to build Transformer architectures from scratch using PyTorch.
+Additionally, a new image dataset with 15k shoe, sandal, and boot images was introduced for multiclass classification tasks.
+Explanations about the workings of the Common Crawl web-crawling process were also shared.
 companies:
-  - meta
   - coqui
-  - huggingface
   - mozilla
+  - hugging-face
+  - google
 models:
   - sdxl
+  - diffusers-0.25
 topics:
-  - model-tuning
   - text-to-speech
-  - performance-claims
+  - performance-optimization
-  - token-sharing
+  - token-management
   - transformer-architecture
+  - image-datasets
   - web-crawling
+  - pytorch
-  - image-dataset
+  - leaderboards
+people: []
 ---